Kansas Jayhawks men's basketball: Retired jerseys

 KU only retires the jerseys, and not the numbers, of past basketball players.
 Eight players honored played on one of KU's 5 championship teams.
-Thirty-one players have had their jersey retired by Kansas.
+Thirty-three players have had their jersey retired by Kansas.
 One former announcer, Max Falkenstien, is honored with the retired jerseys as well.
 His number 60 was chosen because that was the number of years he was the radio announcer for the Jayhawks.
 Charlie T. Black and Paul Endacott are the only two players with their jerseys retired to play on two championship teams.
 Four players from the 2008 Championship have their jersey retired, which is the most players honored to be on a roster in any single season in Kansas basketball history.